emvc/emvc-guide/content/guide/verbs.md

 });
 ```

-When use in this form, Locomotive's router supports the [API](http://expressjs.com/api.html#app.VERB)
+When use in this form, emvc's router supports the [API](http://expressjs.com/api.html#app.VERB)
 exposed by [Express](http://expressjs.com/) for routing, making it easy to
 gradually refactor routes from Express to an MVC architecture when needed.